Massage therapy can have many medical benefits. It can relieve muscle tension, improve circulation, and help with pain relief, stress, and anxiety.

-- The massage is considered medically necessary and/or fits the definition and criteria of coverage given by the health insurance company.
+- The massage is considered medically necessary and/or fits the definition and criteria of coverage given by the insurer.

 - If the massage fits into the criteria of a “habilitative or habilitation” treatment, it may be covered by health insurance as an essential health benefit.
-You would have to speak with your doctor and your insurance company to be sure.
+Talk with your doctor and your insurance company to be sure.

-If you want your health insurance to cover massage therapy, you may have to have your massage therapy prescribed or recommended by a doctor.
-In a recent survey by the American Massage Therapy Association, 67% of respondents said that their physician recommended they get a massage.
+If you want your insurer to cover massage therapy, you may have to have your massage therapy prescribed or recommended by a doctor.

-Once you know that your health insurance covers massage therapy, here are the important questions to ask so you understand how your policy will cover it:
+If you learn that your insurer covers massage therapy, ask these questions so you will understand how your policy will cover it:

 - What are the conditions to qualify for reimbursement?

 - Is there a maximum reimbursement per visit?
-For example, if the maximum per visit is $90, and you use a massage therapist who will charge $150, you will not be able to claim the full amount and will have to pay the difference.
+For example, if the maximum per visit is $90, and you use a massage therapist who will charge $150, you will not be able to claim the full amount.

-- Is there a maximum time limit per body “region” (example, 15 minutes).
+- Is there a time limit per body “region”?

 - Are there specific massage therapists you must go to?